 Do studies on average days on the market for homes, most expensive/affordable neighborhoods, home buying/selling steps, staging, etc and publish them on your real estate blog.
 Make a list of journalists and bloggers covering real estate and lifestyle in your area and share your findings with them.

 Many of these bloggers and journalists will reach out to you when they write something related to the topic of your research.

 You will not only get high-quality backlinks but also build your credibility as a local real estate expert in the long run.

 Tip#3: Guest posting for authority websites

-Write guest posts for other authority website such as online editions of local newspapers.
+Write guest posts for other authority websites such as online editions of local newspapers.

-Tip#4: Create profile on listing websites and submit your listings
+Tip#4: Create profiles on listing websites and submit your listings

 You are probably already aware of the top real estate websites where you can list properties.
 For example, this will look something like this for the USA-based Realtors:

 Create a profile on these property listing platforms (with the link of your website in the profile) and submit your listings to them on a regular basis.
 Make sure that you leave a link to your website (wherever it’s allowed) in the listings you post.

 Tip#5 Directory listings